 Jeff and Jane Hudson

 After The Rentals disbanded in 1980, the Hudsons took a new direction, first as The Manhattan Project and then with their eponymous synth-wave band Jeff and Jane.
-After releasing the EP World Trade, they self-produced and recorded a full LP, Flesh, featuring tracks such as “Los Alamos” and “Pound Pound”.
-This trailblazing early-electronica record has become a fan favorite and collectors classic which was re-released on CD in 2004 and then again in 2011 in an expanded version with previously unreleased material.
-Jeff and Jane stopped playing and recording in 1985, and the couple returned to Boston, where they continued to teach at the Museum School.
-Jane focused on her work as a video artist, and Jeff produced music videos for artists such as The Neighborhoods, O Positive and Pat Metheny.
+After cutting the EP World Trade, they self-produced and recorded a full LP, Flesh, featuring tracks such as “Los Alamos” and “Pound Pound.”
+This trailblazing early-electronica album has become a fan favorite and collectors’ classic; the original was re-released on CD in 2004 and an expanded version with previously unreleased material came out in 2011.

-But Jeff and Jane the band was not done yet.
-They resumed for a couple of years in 1995 with a sound that was more guitar-driven and psychedelic, releasing an album Zeta Brew.
-They were back at it again briefly in 2002 returning to their punkier Rentals roots in several club shows.
-After relocating to the Berkshires, Jeff and Jane trotted out their synthesizers for a show in early 2012, accompanied by video projections, at the Massachusetts Museum of Contemporary Art.
-These days you can find them on the MassMOCA campus running their art, antiques and collectibles shop Hudsons.
+The Hudsons stopped performing and recording in 1985, returning to Boston to continue teaching at the School of the Museum of Fine Arts.
+Jane focused on her work as a video artist while Jeff produced videos for Boston-based artists, among them Pat Metheny, O Positive and The Neighborhoods.
+Starting in 1995, they returned to music for a couple of years with a sound that was more guitar-driven and psychedelic, recording the album Zeta Brew.
+They were back at it again briefly in 2002, returning to their punkier Rentals roots in several club shows.
+After relocating to the Berkshires, the couple trotted out their synthesizers for a show in early 2012, accompanied by video projections, at the Massachusetts Museum of Contemporary Art.
+These days you can find them on the MASS MoCA campus running their art, antiques and collectibles shop, Hudsons.

 (by Steve Nelson)